kampfires/kubefeed-quickstart/readme.md

 ### 1.2 Run this command to add kampfires as a Quickstart location for your team:

-jx create quickstartlocation --url https://github.com --owner kampfires --kind github To get the list of registered quickstart locations run command:
+`jx create quickstartlocation --url https://github.com --owner kampfires --kind github`

-jx get quickstartlocations
+To get the list of registered quickstart locations run command:

-Then, run simply run the following command to create your first runtime bundle or connector project:
+`jx get quickstartlocations`

 ### 1.3 Run the Following command to to initiate the quickstart wizard which will create your own kubefeed instance for you.
-jx create quickstart --owner kampfires --filter kubefeed-quickstart
+`jx create quickstart --owner kampfires --filter kubefeed-quickstart`

 ## How to use Kubefeed